0xsequence/niftyswap/README.md

 For more details, see [Specification.pdf](https://github.com/arcadeum/niftyswap/blob/master/SPECIFICATIONS.pdf)

 # Differences with Uniswap
-Niftyswap is an open-source, community built ERC-1155 compatible version of **Uniswap** (https://uniswap.io/).
 There are some differences compared to the original Uniswap that we would like to outline below:

 1. For ERC-1155 tokens, not ERC-20s
 2. Base currency is not ETH, but needs to be an ERC-1155